Quartz/bad-data-guide/README.md

 # Detailed list of all problems

-## Issues that are your source should solve
+## Issues that your source should solve

 ### Values are missing